Does a Donald Trump debt relief program exist?

 An Analogy of how debt validation works:

 “Just like when you get a speeding ticket, there’s a process you can use to challenge the ticket and get it dismissed.
 That same theory is used in a debt validation program.
 Yes, you were speeding, but that ticket gets easily dismissed when properly challenged.”
-There are laws that regulate credit card and debt collection companies, different laws for each.
-If these debt collection laws are not abided by, debt can also be either dismissed or invalidated.
-In either case, once a debt is proven to be invalid or gets dismissed, it can no longer legally be reported on a person’s credit report.
+Debt can be invalidated and proven to be legally uncollectible if your creditors can’t prove that they have the legal authority to collect on a debt.
+In either case, once an account is determined to be legally uncollectible, it can no longer legally stay on your credit report.

 Consumer Credit Counseling